prisma/prisma/packages/react-prisma/README.md

 This package allows using the Prisma Client in a React Server Component.
 It is a thin wrapper around `@prisma/client`.

-**This is highly experimental.
-Don't use this in any real application**
+⚠️ **Warning**: **This is highly experimental.
+Don't use this in any real application** We just publish this early for demonstration purposes.

-We just publish this early for demonstration purposes.
+Its release cycle does not follow SemVer, which means we might release breaking changes (change APIs, remove functionality) without any prior warning.

 # This is unstable